PoisotLab/ms_metaweb_transfer/manuscript.md

 interactions.

 In our use-case we show that phylogenetic transfer learning is indeed an effective approach to predict the Canadian mammalian metaweb.
-Although there is a limited species overlap between Europe and Canada (only 17 species of a combined XXX are shared) there is still a considerable overlap between taxa as well as habitat similarity.
 This showcases that although the components (species) that make up the Canadian and European communities may not be shared, if the 'measure' selected in the transfer step is biologically plausible we are still able 'learn' effectively and able to predict biologically relevant interactions.
-It should be re-iterated that the framework presented in
+It should be re-iterated that the framework presented in @fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or combination of traits and phylogenetic structure [@Stock2021PaiLea].
-@fig:concept is exactly that, a framework, and the methods at each step may be substituted by others when the data support. **Could we add an e.g. here?
-Maybe foraging traits or something similar?**

 # Data used for the case study